Transitioning To Graduate School

 This period is a major transition phase and based on the literature we recommend three focus areas for your success:

 - Develop a clear sense of purpose and direction

 - Maintain motivation

-You are going to be adjusting to new academic standards, whether that is from undergraduate to graduate studies or master's to Ph.D.
-Your education is now your responsibility.
+You are going to be adjusting to new academic standards, whether that is from undergraduate to graduate studies or master's to doctoral.
+Your education is your responsibility.
 You need to identify the necessary supports to perform at the level you desire.
-You have to educate yourself on thesis requirements and managing your progress.
+You have to educate yourself on program and thesis requirements and managing your progress.
 Your workload is also your responsibility to manage.

 Remember this is a transitional period and your motivation will be tested.

-The next stage starts in your second or third year of the program and can be described as the engagement stage.
+The engagement stage starts in your second or third year of the program and can be described as the engagement stage.